vokimon/markdown-customblocks/docs/defining-generators.md

 - `ctx.content`: the indented part of the block, with the indentation removed
 - `ctx.parser`: the markdown parser, can be used to parse the inner content or any other markdown code
 - `ctx.type`: the type of the block
-    - If you reuse the same function for different types, this is how you diferentiate them
+    - If you reuse the same function for different types, this is how you discriminate them
 - `ctx.metadata`: A dictionary with metadata from your metadata plugin.
 - `ctx.config`: A dictionary passed from `extension_configs.customblocks.config`